Person fährt bergab mit Gravelbike im Sonnenuntergang

 Olsberg

-You can't get any higher in North Rhine-Westphalia.
-The summit of the highest mountain in the state, the Langenberg, lies 843 metres above sea level.
-So it's no wonder that the course around the Sauerland municipality of Olsberg has some challenging climbs to tackle away from tarmac roads.
-The Bruchhauser Steine (Bruchhauser stones) are downright overwhelming.
-The rock formation in the south of Olsberg is a national natural monument and is home to many rare animals and plants.
-If you haven't used up the energy in your calves after a strenuous few kilometres of cycling, it's worth climbing the stone steps.
+You won’t find anything higher than this in North Rhine-Westphalia.
+The summit of the state’s highest mountain, the Langenberg, stands at 843 metres.
+So it’s no wonder that the route around the Sauerland town of Olsberg features some challenging climbs that have to be tackled off the tarmac.
+The Bruchhauser Steine (Bruchhauser stones) are nothing short of breathtaking.
+This rock formation to the south of Olsberg is a National Natural Monument and home to many rare animals and plants.
+If you’ve still got some energy left in your calves after a strenuous ride, it’s well worth climbing the stone steps.

 Learn more